modmore/docs/en/02_DigitalSignage/v1/Custom_Templates.md

+> **This extra is discontinued**.
+It was originally built by Sterc and distributed by modmore as a Premium Extra, however in 2020 Sterc decided they can no longer offer the support required.
+It is no longer available from modmore, but may be available elsewhere.
+>
+> Unfortunately modmore cannot provide standard support for this extra.
+You may request support from Sterc directly or consider [booking Premium MODX Support](https://modmore.com/premium-modx-support/) if you need help with it.

 Upon installation you'll find a new template called `DigitalSignage (1.x.x original)`.
 As the name implies, this is a default template that **will be overwritten on upgrades**, so you'll want to avoid editing it directly.

 [TOC]

 ## Setting a custom template

 To start tweaking your design, first duplicate the original template.

 Go to System > System Settings and change the `digitalsignage.templates` system setting to include the ID of the new template you just created.
 This setting accepts a comma separated list of template IDs, so if its value is for example `2` and your template is ID `3`, you can set it to `2,3`.

 In the Digital Signage dashboard, on the Broadcasts tab, right click the broadcast you want to use with your own template and choose _Update broadcast_.
 Choose your template under Templates, and save.

 ## Editing the template